Table of Contents

 What causes a COVID-19 infection?

 Humans first get a coronavirus from contact with animals.
 Then, it can spread from human to human.
-Health officials do not know what animal caused the Wuhan coronavirus.
+Health officials do not know what animal caused COVID-19.

-The Wuhan coronavirus can be spread when one human comes into contact with an infected person’s bodily fluids, such as droplets in a cough.
+The COVID-19 virus can be spread through contact with certain bodily fluids, such as droplets in a cough.
 It might also be caused by touching something an infected person has touched and then touching your hand to your mouth, nose, or eyes.

 How is COVID-19 diagnosed?